-Football season will soon be upon us and inevitably, so will the topic of concussion.
+Football season is upon us and inevitably, so is the topic of concussions.
 There’s been a lot in the news lately about sports and concussions, and even the state of Michigan now requires parents and players to sign a document that they’ve been educated and understand the symptoms.
 But while sports are a common cause of concussions, they are also seen in other settings.
 That’s why it’s important for everyone to educate themselves on the basics of concussion diagnosis and treatment.

 Concussions are traumatic brain injuries that are sustained when the brain is jarred or jolted, forcing it to crash into the skull.
 The damage sustained by the brain effects various functions ranging from minor to major impairments.

 Diagnosing someone with a concussion can be a challenge, as each individual can possess a wide range of signs and symptoms.
 A person who suffers from a concussion may only present a few signs and symptoms, which can include: